Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Convergence of distance functions with fixed conformal class

-Suppose $g=e^{2u}(dt^2+d\theta^2)$ is defined on a cylinder $Q=S^1\times[-L,4L]$ for $L>0$ where $-L$ is used purely for convenience of applying elliptic estimates away from boundary and it can always be achieved by shifting a constant amount along the $t$-direction.
+Suppose $g=e^{2u}(dt^2+d\theta^2)$ is defined on a cylinder $Q=S^1\times[-L,4L]$ for $L>0$ where $-L$ is used purely for convenience of applying interior elliptic estimates and it can always be achieved by shifting a constant amount along the $t$-direction.